North Street (York): History

 and the most recent serious flood was in 1931.
 Regular floods combined with the local industry to make the street an undesirable location to live, by the early 19th-century, the street had become one of the poorest in the city.

 By the 1960s, the street remained rundown.
-Most of the buildings on the river side of the street were demolished, some dating back to the 17th-century, and were be replaced by the Viking Hotel and a riverside walk.
+Most of the buildings on the river side of the street were demolished, some dating back to the 17th-century, and were replaced by the Viking Hotel and a riverside walk.
 Some historic buildings across the street were restored.

 Layout and architecture

 The road runs north from the junction of Micklegate, Skeldergate and Bridge Street.
 Initially, it is separated from the river by mostly modern buildings, then by the North Street Gardens, which contain a memorial to John Snow, who was born in a house on the street.

 Buildings on the inland side of the street include Mill House, a former grain mill which is now the headquarters for the police in York, the Whippet Inn pub, the church of All Saints, North Street, and listed buildings at Church Cottages, as well as 33, 35 and 37, and 39 North Street.

 Next to the church once lay a small building, built in 1900, which was sometimes described as the smallest house in England.
 However, it was built as a store and was never used as a house.

 The street now ends at the junction with Tanner Row, and its continuation is named Wellington Row.
-This road is strongly associated with North Street, to the extent that the tower where it meets York City Walls has become known as "North Street Postern Tower".
+This road is strongly associated with North Street, to the extent that the tower where it meets York city walls has become known as "North Street Postern Tower".